Compiled by Monica Bruckner

 The Greenhouse Effect

-NCAR - The Greenhouse Effect (more info)
+NCAR - The Greenhouse Effect ( This site may be offline. )

 This short animation demonstrates how greenhouse gases affect temperatures as a function of solar radiation.